 If you have an idea for a long article but you’re not sure whether it’s worth investing the time into writing it, send us a query letter.
 If we think it sounds worthwhile, we’ll let you know.
 That does not mean that we’ll actually publish it.
 We won’t know that until we see the finished product.

 FEATURE ARTICLES.
-We have printed articles on a variety of topics, ranging from 1920s asylums to the Mythos fiction of Lin Carter to weapon proficiencies to starting campaigns and much more.
-Articles vary in length, detail, and scope but 5,000 words is a good target.
+We have printed articles on a variety of topics, ranging from 1920s asylums to the Mythos fiction of Lin Carter to weapons to starting campaigns and much more.
+Articles vary in length, detail, and scope, but 5,000 words is a good target.
 A longer article needs to be loaded with excellence for us to dedicate extra space to it.
 Article submissions should be thorough, creative, and entertaining.
 A bibliography, if appropriate, is an excellent addition.
+Avoid footnotes if at all possible.

 style and standards